Okeanos Vanuatu transports supplies to the Sherperd Islands after category 5 cyclone Harold that hit Vanuatu in April.

 One of the vaka motu arrived in Vanuatu for the first time in 2012 under the name Okeanos.
 Okeanos and the other vakas were, at the time, on their way to the Pacific Art Festival in the Solomon islands.

-In 2010, Okeanos Foundation began working with voyaging societies across the Pacific to develop and build a fleet of seven traditionally designed, fossil fuel free double masted Vaka Moanas, representing ten island nations.
+In 2010, Okeanos Foundation commenced to work with voyaging societies across the Pacific to develop and build a fleet of seven traditionally designed, fossil fuel free double masted Vaka Moanas, representing ten island nations.
 The spirit of tradition and ancient wisdom spoke to our hearts and created a longing for solidarity, cooperation, and kinship.

 Our international voyage ‘Te Mana O Te Moana’ (The Spirit of the Ocean) began in April 2011.
 Over the course of two years, hundreds of sailors navigated from Aotearoa to Hawai’i to the US West Coast with a historic arrival at San Francisco Golden Gate Bridge in August 2011.
 Our journey home began January 2012 with stops at Cocos Islands, Galapagos, Tahiti, Cook Islands, Samoa, Fiji and Vanuatu concluding at the Festival of Pacific Arts in the Solomon Islands, August 2012.